-All the while, keep an eye out for banned hashtags.
-If banned hashtags are used, then the content you share would not show up on users' feeds.
-It typically happens when Instagram bans specific hashtags because the posts that have used them go against Instagram's guidelines - either it's because people are posting inappropriate content, or the posts could be from fake accounts or bots, etc. So when you're using popular hashtags and your content is still not getting the kind of organic reach you want, check if you might have used shadow-banned hashtags.
+All the while keeping an eye out for banned hashtags.
+If banned hashtags are used, then the content you share would not show up on users’ feeds.
+This typically happens when Instagram bans certain hashtags because the posts that have used them go against Instagram’s guidelines - either it’s because people are posting inappropriate content, or the posts could be from fake accounts or bots, etc. So when you’re using popular hashtags and your content is still not getting the kind of organic reach that you would want, check if you might have used shadow-banned hashtags.

 7. Tag relevant people in your photos

-Another vital aspect to adding tags on images is “image alt text.”
-In simple words, alt text or alternative text describes the image and displays when an image fails to load on a webpage.
-Using alt text on Instagram helps users with visual impairment use the platform with a screen reader, making the platform accessible to all.
+Another vital aspect to adding tags on images is “image alt text”.
+In simple words, alt text or alternative text is the description of the image and displays when an image fails to load on a webpage.
+Using alt text on Instagram helps users with visual impairment to use the platform with a screen reader, hence making the platform accessible to all.
 However, adding image alt text has more benefits than one.
-It helps in content optimization and SEO, giving your website more viewer traffic.
+It helps in content optimization and SEO giving your website more viewer traffic.
 So, when someone searches for posts in Instagram’s ‘Explore’ section related to your niche or subject of fitness, for instance, there are higher chances that your posts reach the right audience.

 8. Schedule Posts wisely

 After you put a hundred percent effort into taking a picture, editing it, using relevant hashtags, and posting it, you would want your post to get maximum traction.
-For that to happen, you need to analyze the timings of your posts thoroughly.
+For that to happen, you need to thoroughly analyze the timings of your posts.

-Scheduling your social media posts in advance for one helps in freeing up your daily work routine.
-It also gets easier to keep in mind the timezones of your fitness audience that help increase engagement—so scheduling your posts according to the times when your target audience is most likely to be active help in optimizing posting times.
+Apart from freeing up your daily work routine, scheduling your social media posts in advance and keeping in mind the timezones of your fitness audience help in increasing engagement.
+So, scheduling your posts according to the times when your target audience is most likely to be active helps in optimizing posting times.
 Use a social media scheduling tool like Buffer or others to filter out the best times of the day to post.

 9. Increase your following